 In the spirit of the season, a lot of companies reward their employees by giving them Christmas bonuses.
 It is very tempting to blow one’s bonus extravagantly only to become broke throughout January, till the next paycheck.

 You could decide to do better this year and be more prudent with the extra cash.
 This article would explore alternatives for investing in your Christmas bonus.

-Treasury Bills (T-bills) is the safest investment in Nigeria today.
+Treasury Bills: Treasury Bills (T-bills) are the safest investment in Nigeria today.
 With rates hovering between 13-17% for the 91, 182 and 364 days tenors, it will offer a decent return on your investment.

-Despite the fact that in March 2017, the FG increased the minimum amount of money that could be invested in T-bills from N10,000 to N50m, you can still invest even if you do not have N50m.
-This is because banks can pool sums of money from customers into a portfolio that would be at least more than the minimum required N50m.
+Even though in March 2017, the FG increased the minimum amount of money that could be invested in T-bills from N10,000 to N50m, you can still invest even if you do not have N50m.
+This is because banks can pool sums of money from customers into a portfolio that would be at least more than the minimum required N50 million.

-The Debt Management Office (DMO), on behalf of the federal government introduced the savings bond to help enhance savings culture among Nigerians as well as returns on investment.
+FGN Savings Bond: The Debt Management Office (DMO), on behalf of the federal government introduced the savings bond to help enhance the savings culture among Nigerians as well as returns on investment.
 The FGN savings bond, just like the Treasury bills, is safe with no risk because it is backed by the full faith and credit of the Federal Government of Nigeria.

 You can invest with as little as N5,000 and as much as N50m, with tenors ranging from 2-3 years.

 A major benefit of investing in this type of bond when compared to T-bills is that you will receive interest on your investment every quarter which will be paid to your bank account.
 This can be used to fund your expenses as they come.
 Also, the income earned from it is exempted from taxes.